-2. If applicable, describe the district's support for programs that coordinate and integrate the following:\ [2]
+2. If applicable, describe the district's support for programs that coordinate and integrate the following: [2]

-Academic and career and technical education content through coordinated instructional strategies, that may incorporate experimental learning opportunities and promote skills attainment important to in-demand occupations or industries in the State; and

-Work-based learning opportunities that provide students in-depth integration with industry professionals and, if appropriate, academic credit.
+Academic and career and technical education content through coordinated instructional strategies, that may incorporate experimental learning opportuniti skills attainment important to in-demand occupations or industries in the State; and work-based learning opportunities that provide students in-depth inte industry professionals and, if appropriate, academic credit.

-For your convenience, the FY19 Title I District Plan approved response is provided below.
-It may be copied and modified to address the Consolidated District Plan needs.
-DO NOT use special characters, numbered or bulleted lists copied from Word, 'see above', or n/a as this may delay the submission or approval of your plan.
+For your convenience, the prior year Consolidated District Plan approved response is provided below.
+It may be copied and modified to address the Consolidated District Pla DO NOT use special characters, numbered or bulleted lists copied from Word, 'see above', or n/a as this may delay the submission or approval of your plan.